 This app is great for healthcare professionals to use, but it can be useful for a patient of AFib who tracks their condition diligently.

-In order to use this app you need to have an AliveCor heart monitor, which costs around $75.00.
+To use this app you need to have an AliveCor heart monitor, which costs around $75.00.
 The app pairs with the monitor.
-The Alive ECG app detects an AFib episode in real-time, using an FDA-cleared algorithm to help patients to manage their condition.
+The Alive ECG app detects an AFib episode in real time, using an FDA-cleared algorithm to help patients to manage their condition.

 Physicians will find this application helpful as well.
 It can be personalized and it is easy to use.
 There are also advanced search features that help the user graph out a view of your health over time.